What is breast MRI?

 - Finding early breast cancer in women with dense breast tissue

 - Finding early breast cancer in women at high risk

-- Checking for cancer in women who have implants or scar tissue
+- Checking for cancer in women who have implants or scar tissue in the breasts

 - Finding small tissue changes that a mammogram or ultrasound may miss